-When the NWDAF containing MTLF monitors the ML Model performance, he NWDAF requests the LMF to provide the following as input data using the procedure of input data collection as specified in clause 6.22.4 of TS 232.273 [39]:
+When the NWDAF containing MTLF monitors the ML Model performance, the NWDAF requests the LMF to provide the following as input data using the procedure of input data collection as specified in clause 6.22.4 of TS 232.273 [39]:

-- Optionally, Location measurement data from the PRU(s)/UE(s) and/or the NG-RAN.
+- Optionally, Location measurement data from the NG-RAN.

 - Ground truth data from PRU(s)/UE(s).